alextyner/wasm-canvas/README.md

 Note that window functions do not require a pointer to the struct as the first parameter.
 It is assumed that there is only one window, and you are referring to that one.

-#### Cleaning Up
+### Cleaning Up

-Some memory is dynamically allocated for each HTMLCanvasElement created.
-Memory is only allocated for the HTMLWindow if it is used at least once in your program.
+Some memory is dynamically allocated for each `HTMLCanvasElement` created.
+Memory is only allocated for the `HTMLWindow` if it is used at least once in your program.

+Any function return values that needed to be dynamically allocated will also be freed here.

 Free the memory for each canvas using `freeCanvas()`.